fredshone/Predicting-World-Stock-Markets-with-the-News/README.md

 2. Sentiment analysis is basic
 3. Requires my SQL server

-**Spoiler Alert:** There doesn't look to be astatistically significant link.
+**Spoiler Alert:** There doesn't look to be a statistically significant link.